JAYAMURUGANJ/screenify/README.md

 ## Features

-- Embeds Microsoft Word, Excel, and PowerPoint within the Flutter application
-- Prevents Alt+Tab switching to escape the application
-- Automatically keeps focus on the embedded application
 - Full-screen mode to prevent access to desktop
 - Hides the Windows taskbar for a complete kiosk experience
 - Clean UI with sidebar navigation